Breach of Real Estate Contract Attorney – Orange County CA

 - A provision that the seller is responsible for paying house-related expenses up to the closing date

-If the parties cannot agree on how to resolve the matter, the parties must use the dispute resolution process if one has been included in the contract.
+If the parties cannot agree on how to resolve the matter, the parties must use the dispute resolution process if one has been included in the real estate contract.

-Typically in Orange County real estate sales contracts, dispute resolution will specify mediation, arbitration, or small claims court.
+Typically, in Orange County real estate sales contracts, dispute resolution will specify mediation, arbitration, or small claims court.
 These specified methods for resolving disputes are usually less costly and more efficient than filing a traditional lawsuit.
-The parties submit the matter to the arbitrator, mediator, or judge, and that person decides which party breached the contract.
+The parties submit the matter to the arbitrator, mediator, or judge, and that person decides which party is held responsible for breach of real estate contract.
 Sales contracts often provide for liquidated damages if one party or the other breaches the contract.
-That means that the sales contract provides that should there be a breach of contract, the damages to the party not in breach of contract will be for a set amount of money, which is often the amount of the buyer’s deposit or earnest money.
+That means that the real estate sales contract provides that should there be a “breach of real estate contract,” the damages to the party not in breach of contract will be for a set amount of money, which is often the amount of the buyer’s deposit or earnest money.

 Who needs an Orange County Real Estate Lawyer’s Review?